Skip navigation

 Overpayment in Escrow Account (Tax Code Section 31.072)

 A collector may enter a contract with a property owner to deposit money into an escrow account to pay property taxes.
-When the tax bill is prepared, the collector applies the money in the account to pay the taxes imposed and refunds any amount in the account in excess of the taxes paid.
+The collector applies the money in the account to pay the taxes imposed and refunds any amount in the account in excess of the taxes paid.

 Payments Made to Multiple Like Taxing Units (Tax Code Section 31.112)